NavyaG-lab/Tech-writer/itaipu/primer.md

 ### Dataset

-A view of the data that will be used to make business decisions.
+Dataset is a table.
+Derived from the contract-level data, there is a need to have a alternative, better structured table to satisfy the needs of a customer (e.g. analyst).
+It's a view of the data, which can be used to make business decisions.
 Requires minimal transformations or calculations for the end user.

+Synonym: _materialized view_

+More specifically, it's usually a Parquet file on AWS S3.